smirnovalnik/embedded-systems-course/docs/syllabus/syllabus.md

 Email: [smirnovalnik@mpei.ru](mailto:smirnovalnik@mpei.ru)

-Labs are in the room E-101a.
+The laboratory is in the room E-101a.

 ## Course Description

 The course is created for first-year master's students of the Department of Industrial Electronics.
-The course introduces the use of the C language for embedded systems on the microcontroller unit `MDR32F9Q2I` and with the latest methods of development of embedded systems.
+The course introduces to the C programming language for embedded systems on the `MDR32F9Q2I` microcontroller unit and with the latest methods of development of embedded systems.

 ## Learning Objectives

 The objectives of this course are:

 - learning the C programming language and its application for embedded systems
-- introducing to the microcontroller unit `MDR32F9Q2I`
+- introducing to the `MDR32F9Q2I` microcontroller unit
 - learning the latest methods of development and debugging of embedded systems

 ## Prerequisites